code-312/ceic-jekyll/pages/about-us/mission-and-history.md

 ---
 layout: default
 title: Mission & History
-description: "Founded in 2019, the Cannabis Equity Illinois Coalition is a grassroots nonprofit that advances equity in the State of Illinois by elevating community voices and collaborating with partners to create change in the cannabis industry."
+description: Founded in 2019, the Cannabis Equity Illinois Coalition is a grassroots nonprofit that advances equity in the State of Illinois by elevating community voices and collaborating with partners to create change in the cannabis industry.
-permalink: /:path/:basename/
+permalink: "/:path/:basename/"
 sections:
 - template: hero
-  image: "/assets/images/placehold/1440x544.webp"
+  image: "/assets/images/canna_equity_lobby_day_cropped.jpg"
   alt_text: Blank placeholder image
   heading: Our Story
-  subtitle:
+  subtitle: Elevating community voices and collaborating with partners to create change
+    in the cannabis industry
   gradient: true
   margin_color: false
 - template: text-area